nezhahq/nezhahq.github.io/docs/en_US/guide/loginq.md

 It may be caused by a number of factors, the most likely is a network problem, we suggest to check the network and retry.
 If you can't solve it, we suggest changing the authentication method to Github/Gitlab.

-### This user is not the administrator or cannot log in
+### This user is not the administrator or cannot login
 You have logged into the wrong account or configured the wrong username, note that **username is not email**, you can use a script to modify it.

 ### dial tcp xxx:443 i/o timeout